 The Annual Racial Justice Breakfast was established in 2001 to promote the YWCA’s mission to eliminate racism and create a safe space where participants can confront racism.
 Attendees experience meaningful dialogue about racism’s personal and community-wide effects and hear from keynote speakers who have had a national impact on landmark civil rights cases.

-2019 Fall Speaker Taylor Branch and Panel Discussion
+2019 Fall Speaker Taylor Branch & Panel Discussion

-If Dr. King Could See Us Now: Local experts will discuss current issues
+If Dr. King Could See Us Now: Panel of local experts on current issues

 2019 Spring Keynote Speaker Roy Austin

 As an Honors Trial Attorney with the Criminal Section of the Civil Rights Division, Roy investigated & prosecuted hate crimes & police brutality, including the civil lawsuit preventing racial profiling by the California Highway Patrol.
 He was appointed Deputy Assistant Attorney General, Civil Rights Division of the U.S. Department of Justice in 2010 and became Deputy Assistant to the President for the Office of Urban Affairs, Justice & Opportunity in 2014, where he co-authored a report on Big Data & Civil Rights, worked with the President’s Task Force on 21st Century Policing, helped develop the Police Data Initiative & was a member of President Obama’s My Brother’s Keeper Task Force.

 2019 Racial Justice Award Honorees